 (25) Any person, other than a Unit Head who temporarily removes a student under this Part should normally within two working days report the temporary removal to the Unit Head of the activity or facility in which the non-academic misconduct is alleged to have occurred.
 Where it is not immediately apparent which is the relevant facility, the report should be made to the Campus Provost who shall assume the role of Unit Head for the purposes of this policy.
 (Refer to SN-AM Associated Document).

 (26) Where the Unit Head considers that the incident has been effectively dealt with by virtue of the temporary removal, then the Unit Head may decide to take no further action.
-Otherwise the Unit Head should consider further action in accordance with the non-academic misconduct procedures under Part B or Part C. In the case of referral of a matter to the Deputy Vice-Chancellor, Corporate Strategy and Services under Part C, the Unit Head may extend the period of temporary removal by a further five working days.
+Otherwise the Unit Head should consider further action in accordance with the non-academic misconduct procedures under Part B or Part C. In the case of referral of a matter to the Deputy Vice-Chancellor and University Provost under Part C, the Unit Head may extend the period of temporary removal by a further five working days.

 (27) Generally a matter should be referred for further consideration under the Part B or Part C provisions where:

 (28) A Unit Head is responsible for assessing an allegation of non-academic misconduct that has been received.
-The Unit Head may then deal with the matter under this Part or refer the matter to the Non-Academic Misconduct Investigation Committee, via the Deputy Vice-Chancellor, Corporate Strategy and Services, under Part C. A Unit Head should aim to assess an allegation and make a determination as quickly as possible and normally within 20 working days.
+The Unit Head may then deal with the matter under this Part or refer the matter to the Non-Academic Misconduct Investigation Committee, via the Deputy Vice-Chancellor and University Provost, under Part C. A Unit Head should aim to assess an allegation and make a determination as quickly as possible and normally within 20 working days.
 Where this is not practicable the Unit Head should advise parties of the reasons for the delay and the likely time frame.

 (29) The provisions of this part relate to matters that can be dealt with locally by a Unit Head or their nominee, (typically a Dean ) and with the participation of the respondent student.
 Minor matters are generally matters that can be satisfactorily resolved by way of conciliation, consultation, warning, apology or recompense.
 This means that all parties are generally in agreement that this action conclusively and adequately deals with the matter.
 However, circumstances will always vary and assessments need to be made for each matter having regard to all of the information.
 The Unit Head has the responsibility to assess the issue and make the determination.
 A minor matter could involve:

 (30) Where there is a complainant, the Unit Head should provide that person with the opportunity to respond to the Unit Head's proposal to deal with the misconduct as a minor matter.
-The complainant may within five working days request that the Deputy Vice-Chancellor, Corporate Strategy and Services review the decision.
+The complainant may within five working days request that the Deputy Vice-Chancellor and University Provost review the decision.

 (32) A Unit Head should follow the Fairness in Procedures Guidelines contained in this policy (Section 5) when dealing with matters under this part, including provision for the student to be accompanied by a support person at the meeting.
 The Unit Head may require the attendance of relevant staff members to attend the meeting.

-(33) If it is not appropriate for a Unit Head or their nominee to deal with a matter, having regard to the Procedural Fairness Guidelines (e.g. conflict of interest situation) the Unit Head must refer the matter to the Deputy Vice-Chancellor, Corporate Strategy and Services in accordance with Part C. Similarly if the Unit Head in dealing with a matter under this Part comes to the view that the matter should be dealt with under Part C, the Unit Head may terminate proceedings under this Part and refer the matter to the Deputy Vice-Chancellor, Corporate Strategy and Services.
+(33) If it is not appropriate for a Unit Head or their nominee to deal with a matter, having regard to the Procedural Fairness Guidelines (e.g. conflict of interest situation) the Unit Head must refer the matter to the Deputy Vice-Chancellor and University Provost in accordance with Part C. Similarly if the Unit Head in dealing with a matter under this Part comes to the view that the matter should be dealt with under Part C, the Unit Head may terminate proceedings under this Part and refer the matter to the Deputy Vice-Chancellor and University Provost.
 In these circumstances, the Unit Head would not make any determination.
 (Refer to SN-AM Associated Document).

 (34) The meeting is to be documented and the outcome recorded and notified to the respondent student and any complainant by mail.
 A notice in the prescribed form will be placed on the student's central UWS file while the substantive papers will be held on the Unit's files in the University's TRIM records system.
 A standard form of notification is provided in Associated Information.
 (Refer to SN-AM Associated Document).